 Last year I had an amazing opportunity to meet Lynsey from Queen of Clean, and also Channel 4's “Obsessive Compulsive Cleaners”.
 Lynsey is obsessed with cleaning and has some great tips to help us to save time and money with our cleaning.
 Over to Lynsey…

-Cleaning your home can be expensive, there are so many wonderful products on the market presented in well-designed pretty bottles but it’s not always necessary to buy these products.
+Cleaning your home can be expensive and take time, there are so many wonderful products on the market presented in well-designed pretty bottles but it’s not always necessary to buy these products.

 Your kitchen cupboards contain a host of products than you can use to remove stains, kill bacteria and eliminate nasty odours.
 Cleaning with natural ingredients saves time, space and money.